Introduction to the Programme

 Community Promoters – Basic Services Sub Theme up to 90%

-The programme will be rolled out on a Targeted Calls for Proposals basis.
-This is a two stage process:
+The programme will be rolled out on both a Targeted Calls for Proposals and Rolling Calls basis:

-Expressions of Interest will be invited from potential Applicants.
-Once the Expression of Interest has been assessed and deemed eligible for support a promoter will then be invited to submit a full application for support.
+- Rolling Calls will be on an on-going basis.
+Expressions of Interest must be submitted and when the EOI has been assessed and deemed eligible for support a promoter will then be invited to submit a full application.

 Please click on the links below for the relevant EOI form and Programme Information: